MicrosoftDocs/Viva/Viva/connections/create-dashboard.md

   - [Teams app](#add-a-teams-app-card): Use an existing Teams app or bot

-  - [Design your own using Adaptive Card Extensions](#design-your-own-card-with-a-quick-view): Also known as ACEs, can be fully customized using JSON
+  - [Design your own using Card designer](#design-your-own-card-with-a-quick-view): Create customizable cards using JSON

 6. When you're done adding cards and targeting audiences, and you’re satisfied with how the Dashboard looks in preview, select **Publish** at the top-right of your Dashboard to make it available for use on your home site, in Teams, and in Teams mobile app.
 The view will default to Desktop view after you’ve published the Dashboard.